 This is a Jetboil Stash Review, and boy have we got a game changer (shop now).
-At half the weight of previous JetBoil stoves, the STASH still retains the performance, fuel efficiency, and creature comforts that everybody loves about JetBoil stoves.
+At half the weight of previous Jetboil stoves, the STASH still retains the performance, fuel efficiency, and creature comforts that everybody loves about JetBoil stoves.
 A win, win.
 It competes for head to head with the weight of many ultralight alcohol stoves but surpasses them on boil times, fuel efficiency, ease of use, and simmer control.
 As such we see it enticing many types of backpackers to switch to the STASH — backpackers that don’t carry a stove due to weight, ultralight alcohol stove users, MSR Pocket Rocket owners, and of course current JetBoil owners who want to save nearly half a pound.

 6 Highlights | JetBoil STASH Review | The Perfect Backpacking Stove

 - JetBoil Performance, Just Lighter: JetBoil STASH is 1/2 the weight of previous JetBoil Stoves yet gives up very little in functionality.
 In most 3-season conditions you’ll likely see similar performance to heavier JetBoil Stoves with boil times & fuel efficiency similar to our favorite JetBoil, the MiniMo.
 [Albeit the STASH takes a bit longer to boil 2 cups vs. the sub-2-minutes of the Jetboil Flash.
 And yes, we tested all this performance in the field and in the lab.]

 - Smaller Compact Form: The new STASH is substantially smaller than the Jetboil Flash or MiniMo.
 We especially like its great internal organization and that nothing rattles around inside the pot.
 E.g. the fuel canister neatly snaps securely into the lid in exactly the right position to miss the stove burner.